kjosib/glowing-chainsaw/src/cubicle/core_grammar.md

 {vertical}+       :token NL
 {punct}           :punctuation
 ```

+At about this point, I should mention that the `:enter FOO` and `:leave FOO` scanner-messages
+must both operate a condition stack in the obvious method and also yield corresponding
+tokens for the context-free portion of the language definition (which is given later,
+under `Productions`).

 # Patterns: TEMPLATE
 A string template is surrounded by double-quotes.
 It may contain literal text and